UniAP2022/UniAP/README.md

 # UniAP
-This is the code corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations"
+This is the audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations"